PointsBet Promo Code: Get Two Risk-Free Bets up to $2,000 on Today's NBA Games

 Which NBA Games can I bet on through PointsBet Sportsbook to qualify for this promo code offer?

-There are tons of NBA Games where you can use your free bets with PointsBet today.
-We have NBA action all night long, including a battle between two of the better teams in the West.
-The Grizzlies are the second seed in the West behind star Ja Morant, and they'll try to avoid their third straight defeat tonight in Phoenix.
-The Suns are the #4 seed right now, and they'll look to stay dominant at home without star Devin Booker in the lineup.
+Tonight, there are a lot of NBA teams competing, and one game to keep an eye on features the Charlotte Hornets and the Portland Trail Blazers.
+The Hornets are an abysmal 9-24, but young star LaMelo Ball is always a treat to watch.
+The Trail Blazers, led by star Damian Lillard, are currently the #9 seed, but they'll look to end their three-game winning streak tonight at home.

-There are 14 total NBA games on today, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.
+There are seven NBA games on tonight overall, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.

 2 $2,000 In Free Bets with PointsBet Sportsbook